fandora-network/docs/docs/develop/oracles/bandstandarddataset.md

 ## Introduction

-Developers building on Polygon can now leverage Band's decentralized oracle infrastructure.
+Developers building on fandora can now leverage Band's decentralized oracle infrastructure.
 With Band's oracle, they now have access to various cryptocurrency price data to integrate into their applications.

 ## Supported Tokens